 The Origin Story

-In the beginning, there were commercial bots.
-Memory readers.
-Auto-Maple.
-They got detected.
-They got banned.
-So began my obsession.
+In the beginning, commercial bots like Auto-Maple were rife with memory readers that got detected and banned.
+Thus began my obsession.
 The botting landscape was grim.
-Razer Synapse macros that headbutt walls to recalibrate.
-Rune solvers?
-1GB TensorFlow nightmares.
-2-3 seconds to read four arrows while your laptop fan screamed into the void.
+Razer Synapse macros that headbutt walls to recalibrate, Rune solvers that were 1GB TensorFlow nightmares taking 2-3 seconds to read four arrows while your laptop fan screamed into the void.
 There had to be a better way.
-MANIA took a different path: pure screen reading.
-No memory injection.
-No traces.
-Just pixels and patience.
-Intelligent pathfinding to handle the chaos.
-Custom computer vision that could solve runes in milliseconds.
+So MANIA took a different path: Pixels.
+Pure screen reading.
+No memory injection, no traces for anticheat to detect.
+Add in intelligent pathfinding to handle the chaos and custom computer vision that could solve runes in milliseconds.
 Then came the white room.
 Account terminated right before Carcion.
-The timing was exquisite.
-But MANIA adapted.
-An AI handler was built to respond to GM prompts.
-It worked.
-Maybe too well.
-One night, it accidentally started chatting in Henesys.
-Discussing bossing tactics.
-Making friends.
-Woke up to a friend request from a stranger.
+So I adapted MANIA and built an AI handler to respond to GM prompts.
+One night, it started chatting in Henesys, discussing bossing tactics and making friends.
+I had woken up to a friend request from a stranger.
 The logs revealed everything: the AI had been socializing on its own.
-What started as frustration with a ban became one of the most educational projects ever undertaken.
+What started as frustration with a ban became one of the most educational projects I have ever undertaken.
 The full story lives in a Reddit post somewhere — but the short version is this:Mushroom Automation Necessary In Absentia.

 Key Characters

-Built MANIA.
-Overcomes problems through sheer stubbornness.
+Built MANIA from the ground up, overcoming problems through sheer stubbornness.
 Part dreamer, part doomer.
 Starchild.
 Allegedly autistic, but is in denial.

 Took leave from Team Dai-Gurren to hang out in 🌸│heaven-piercing-tea-room.
 Answers questions, draws pictures, stays up late fixing things with you.
 Caring and capable, probably in that order.
 Showed up to help and ended up finding home~ ♡